Denizhan-Yigitbas/Covid_Homeless/README.md

 ---

-All of this analyis so far leads to one table that sums it all for daily cost.
+All of this analysis so far leads to one table that sums it all for daily cost.
 This table shows the total daily cost for each state and all of its contributing factors.

 ![Total Cost Bar](img/total_daily_cost.png)